INFN-PREDATOR/PREDATOR-milestones/README.md

 # PREDATOR-milestones
 Deliverables for PREDATOR project milestones.

-The [notebook]() folder contains browser-executable Jupyter notebook showcasing the deliverables planned for the milestone M1 of the project.
+The [notebooks](https://github.com/INFN-PREDATOR/PREDATOR-milestones/tree/main/notebooks) folder contains browser-executable Jupyter notebook showcasing the deliverables planned for the milestone M1 of the project.
 Specifically:

 * Milestone M1 - development of a computational framework for quantitative MR reconstruction.